Managing Customer Support During Peak Times and Product Launches

 3. Is it okay to give temporary staff full admin access to my helpdesk?

-Ideally no. Limit their access.
-For HIPAA or other compliance, set strict permissions to protect sensitive data.
+Ideally no. Limit their access and set strict permissions to protect sensitive data.

 4. How should I communicate slower response times?